 1. Work out what kind of picky eater you are

 The phrase ‘picky eater’ or ‘fussy eater’ can mean different things to different people.
+A typical list of vegan foods for picky eaters would contain things that some people would like and others would not.

 Some people will only eat bland foods.
 For others, it’s all about texture and they can’t stomach anything with bits or anything with a sauce.
 Some people don’t like food that has a smell and some will only eat a small number of dishes that they’re used to and trust.